 Procurement must get involved in the planning stages.
-If it does not and it subsequently takes months to do the detailed supply side analysis, then at the worse you will have lost the momentum and the opportunity, and at best almost guaranteed sub-optimal supply side performance and increased the risk of disruption.
-Action must start on day one and one way for procurement to prepare for this is by developing a first 100-day plan.
+If it does not, and it subsequently takes months to do the detailed supply side analysis,.
+Then at the worse you will have lost the momentum and the opportunity, and at best almost guaranteed lower supply-side performance and increased the risk of disruption.
+Action must start on day one, and one way for procurement to prepare for this is by developing a first 100-day plan.

 First 100 Day Plan and Evaluation (F100D)

 The F100D after signature will make it clear who is in charge at a time when new information is being discovered and conflict over assumptions, resources, style, and roles is frequent.
-Procurement should establish an integration task force and appoint representatives with clear responsibilities and accountabilities to drive delivery.
+Establish an integration task force and appoint representatives with clear responsibilities and accountability to drive delivery.

-A strong F100D programme sets the stage and builds the foundations for the sustainable success or failure of the integration effort.
+A robust F100D program sets the stage and builds the foundations for the sustainable success or failure of the integration effort.
 It is also the best time to introduce change.
-For procurement this means launching an early wave of targeted and ambitious sourcing Improvement projects, aligned to the value drivers of the integration and overall company strategy.
-This means procurement must develop a detailed procurement plan for the F100D and beyond.
-This not only creates an excellent impression of procurement in the new business, but also facilitates inter-company co-operation to deliver benefits from these initiatives.
+For procurement, launching an early wave of targeted and ambitious sourcing improvement projects, aligned to the value drivers of the integration and overall company strategy.
+Developing a detailed procurement plan for the F100D and beyond helps to create an excellent impression of procurement in the new business.
+It also facilitates inter-company co-operation to deliver benefits from these initiatives.

 Due Diligence and Supply Side Planning

-So procurement has made it to the top table and is involved in due diligence planning.
+So, procurement has made it to the top table and is involved in due diligence planning.
 So what should it do now?
-The most critical success factors when integrating organizations, in which Procurement needs to be involved at due diligence stage are:
+The most critical success factors when integrating organizations, in which Procurement needs involvement at due diligence stage is:

 1. Customer side Impact

-Customer delivery models must be merged as quickly as possible, both to realize planned synergies and to minimize potential costly disruption to customers.
-So whilst it is vital to ensure that cost savings are captured, plans must also be made to integrate the supply chains by considering key service-oriented metrics such as quality, inventory turns and order-fill rates.
-Such a plan will help minimize supply disruptions which can compromises much of the targeted synergies by potentially compromising service and at-risk accounts.
+Customer delivery models must be merged as quickly as possible, both to realize planned synergies and to minimize potential disruption to customers.
+While it is vital to capture cost savings, plans must also integrate the supply chains.
+Considering critical service-oriented metrics such as quality, inventory turns, and order-fill rates.
+Such a program helps minimize supply disruptions which compromise targeted synergies by adversely impacting service and at-risk accounts.

 2. Supply chain alignment

-In order to establish alignment, the key industry performance metrics need to be assessed.
+When establishing alignment, we must assess the primary industry performance metrics.
 For a typical manufacturing company these might include:

-Some of the expected synergies may not be realized if supplier relationships are not handled well.
-Those organizations with a well managed supply base comprising preferred suppliers with strong business relations are best positioned to achieve savings quickly.
-By developing well defined processes beforehand to manage these changes, procurement is best placed to produce a detailed plan covering post merger:
+If supplier relationships are poorly handled, you may not realize some of the expected savings.
+Those organizations with a well-managed supply base comprising preferred suppliers with strong business relations are best positioned to achieve savings quickly.
+By developing robust processes before a merger, procurement is best placed to produce a detailed plan covering post-merger:

 a) Contract Management:

-Those organizations with a well managed contract management process are best placed to ensure contractual commitments are optimized.
-These organizations can quickly produce a list of contracts that has to be amended, re-priced, and re-negotiated or to be terminated, feeding directly into a sourcing strategy.
+Those organizations with a well-managed contract management process can ensure contractual commitments are optimized.
+With this capability, organizations can quickly produce a list of contracts that have to be amended, re-priced, and re-negotiated or to be terminated, feeding directly into a sourcing strategy.

 b) Sourcing Plan: